5 Popular FCA Regulated Brokers UK – Compare Licensed Brokers

-If you’re interested in trading forex, Skilling is one of the top FCA-regulated forex brokers in the UK.
+Skilling is a FCA-regulated forex brokers in the UK.
 This platform offers trading on over 70 different currency pairs, so you can trade exotics as well as major and minor currencies.
 All forex trades are 100% commission-free, and Skilling’s spreads start at just 0.3 pips.

-Another reason Skilling is a great option for forex traders is that it offers MetaTrader 4 as a trading platform.
-MetaTrader 4 is one of the most widely used forex trading platforms in the world and it offers key features like forex signals and forex robots.
+Another reason Skilling is a potential option for forex traders is that it offers MetaTrader 4 as a trading platform.
+MetaTrader 4 is used predominantly for forex trading and it offers key features like forex signals and forex robots.
 Skilling also has its own cTrader platform, which enables algorithmic trading using the C# and .net coding frameworks.